 All full-time and certain part-time employees of the St. Louis and Lake Counties Regional Railroad Authority are covered by defined benefit pension plans administered by the Public Employees Retirement Association of Minnesota (PERA).
 PERA administers the General Employees Retirement Plan (the General Employees Plan), which is a cost-sharing, multiple-employer retirement plan.
 The plan is established and administered in accordance with Minn.
 Stat. chs.
 353 and 356.
-PERA's defined benefit pension plan is a tax qualified plan under Section 401(a) of the Internal Revenue Code.
+PERA's defined benefit pension plans are tax qualified plans under Section 401(a) of the Internal Revenue Code.